dhis2/climate-tools/README.md

 ## Documentation

 The climate tools documentation also includes a number of guides and examples for common climate operations and workflows, available at https://dhis2.github.io/climate-tools.
-This online documentation is built using the MyST web publishing ecosystem (https://mystmd.org/guide/quickstart) and Jupyter v2 (https://next.jupyterbook.org).
+This online documentation is built using the MyST web publishing ecosystem (https://mystmd.org/guide/quickstart) and Jupyter notebooks (https://next.jupyterbook.org).
 The site is automatically updated by making changes to the `docs` folder and pushing to the `main` branch.

 To preview the documentation locally you need to have `Node.js` (https://nodejs.org) installed.
-Additionally you need to install the following Python packages:
+Additionally you need to install Jupyter v2:

-        $ pip install mystmd
         $ pip install --pre "jupyter-book==2.\*"

 After installing the dependencies you can run the web server locally: